 Rodin: the most important sculptor of the Modern Age

-Sculptor Auguste Rodin was a French sculptor who exhibited a unique talent to capture the extreme depths of human emotion.
-Although he was never accepted to study at the prestigious École des Beaux-Arts in Paris, he had been traditionally schooled and was undoubtedly inspired by sculptural traditions.
+Auguste Rodin was a French sculptor who exhibited a unique talent to capture the extreme depths of human emotion.
+Although he didn’t study at the prestigious École des Beaux-Arts in Paris, he found inspiration in sculptural traditions.

-He is most known for The Thinker, which was originally part of a larger vision, and it, along with The Kiss and Gates of Hell, tried to encapsulate Dante’s Inferno in bronze.
+Along with The Kiss and Gates of Hell, Rodin tried to encapsulate Dante’s Inferno in bronze.

-Eventually, he became widely renowned for his unexpected realism and use of unconventional materials.
-Throughout his later life, he had often been compared to Michelangelo himself and remains one of the greatest artists of his era.
+Eventually, the sculptor earned fame thanks to his unexpected realism and use of unconventional materials.
+Throughout his later life, he remains one of the greatest artists of his era.